SUIIAO/Deep-Frechet-Regression/README.md

 # Deep Fréchet Regression

 This repository contains codes necessary to replicate **Iao, Zhou and Müller (2025+)**: “Deep Fréchet Regression”.
-The `DFR` functions in the `code` folder, short for Deep Fréchet Regression, are designed for analyzing metric space-valued response.
+The `DFR` functions in the `code` folder, short for Deep Fréchet Regression, are designed for modeling the relationship between multivariate predictors and metric space-valued responses.

 ## Folder Structure